 I am involved in a number of research projects using remote-sensing data obtained by the Imaging Science Subsystem (ISS) and the Visual and Infrared Mapping Spectrometer (VIMS) onboard the Cassini Spacecraft in orbit around Saturn.
-Most of these projects are dedicated to exploring the structure, composition and dynamics of Saturn's rings, but some involve other aspects of the Saturn system, including Enceladus' plume and the planet's atmosphere.
+Most of these projects are dedicated to exploring the structure, composition and dynamics of Saturn's rings, but some involve other aspects of the Saturn system, including Enceladus' plume and the planet's interior.
 Brief descriptions of some of these projects that have yielded publications are listed below.

 Saturn's dense main rings show a diverse array of structures that reflect the gravitational and collisional interactions between the individual ring particles.
 For example, competition between mutual gravitational attraction and Keplerian shear leads to the clumping of particles and the generation of textures with characteristic sizes well less than one kilometer.
 VIMS occultation data has allowed allow us to quantify the orientation and shapes of some of these features.
 In particular, we have found that these parameters change significantly with their location in the ring, which should help us better understand how ring particles clump and interact in different dynamical environments.

 On the opposite end of the size scale, there are several gross features in the rings which are still poorly understood.
 For example, consider the series of eight narrow gaps found in the Cassini Division.
 While it has been suggested that these gaps were held open by a series of small moons, thus far no-one has reported direct evidence that such moons actually exist.
 Our recent analyses of VIMS occultation data suggests that the positions of these gaps may instead be determined by a series of resonances involving asymmetries in the outermost part of the nearby B ring.
 If this idea turns out to be correct, then different regions within massive disks could be coupled to each other in more diverse ways than was previously appreciated.